kapoor-sakshi/Digital-College-Canteen-System/README.md

 Hello,

-I worked on the Food Ordering Project, which is a comprehensive web application developed using various technologies.
+I worked on the Digital College Canteen System, which is a comprehensive web application developed using various technologies.

 ## Project Content and Features